Solutions and Reachable Sets of Hybrid Dynamical Systems: Semicontinuous Dependence on Initial Conditions, Time, and Perturbations: Introduction

-We highlight that the results derived in this article encompass constrained differential inclusions as a special case, for which results are limited.\footnote{Continuity results in the differential inclusion setting have mostly considered solutions that live in an open set~\cite{aubincellina,viability}.} Moreover, due to our inherent assumption of set-valued dynamics, the developed tools are applicable to systems with inputs recast as autonomous hybrid inclusions, by virtue of Filippov's lemma (e.g.~\cite[Corollary~23.4]{clarke}).
+We highlight that the results derived in this article encompass constrained differential inclusions as a special case, for which results are limited and have mostly considered solutions that live in an open set~\cite{aubincellina,viability}.
+Moreover, due to our inherent assumption of set-valued dynamics, the developed tools are applicable to systems with inputs recast as autonomous hybrid inclusions, by virtue of Filippov's lemma (e.g.~\cite[Corollary~23.4]{clarke}).
 With respect to~\cite{cai}, the results here have a generally different flavor.
-Aside from our consideration of perturbations, the metric we use to quantify closeness between solutions is consistent with~\cite{hybridbook}, and the viability conditions we employ are more general than those in~\cite{cai}, with the notable exception of convexity of the flow map.
+Aside from our consideration of perturbations, the metric we use to quantify closeness between solutions is consistent with~\cite{hybridbook}, and the viability conditions we employ are more general than those in~\cite{cai}, with the exception of convexity of the flow map (as that work pertains to a relaxation theorem, although some of the viability conditions therein also assume convexity); e.g. compare~\ref{item:R4} in Theorem~\ref{thrm:viab} with condition (4) in \cite[Assumption~4.3]{cai}.
 The sufficient (and necessary) conditions in Section~\ref{sec:nomiwp} can also be interpreted to be more general then the relaxation conditions in~\cite{cai}; for example, the semicontinuity conditions on the discrete dynamics are less demanding.